 Rodolfo’s prayer requests:

-- Pray for EBI (Equipping Bible Institute and the new semester.
+- Pray for a new EBI (Equipping Bible Institute) in Long Beach

-- Pray for the Basic Training Journal training for church planters.
+- Pray for our Basic Training Journal for church planters

 Rodolfo’s contact information: